linode/docs/docs/security/securing-your-server-with-fail2ban.md

 ## Installing Fail2ban

 Follow the [Getting Started](/docs/getting-started) guide to configure your basic server.
-You may also want to review the [Securing Your Server](/docs/security/securing-your-server) guide before begining.
+You may also want to review the [Securing Your Server](/docs/security/securing-your-server) guide before beginning.

 ### CentOS 7